ApioLab/phantomjs-2.1.1-linux-arm/README.md

 __1.__ Set a QEMU Emulator as described in here: https://wiki.debian.org/RaspberryPi/qemu-user-static

-__2.__ Follow the build instructions as described in here: http://phantomjs.org/build.html
+__2.__ Followed the build instructions as described in here: http://phantomjs.org/build.html